Skip to main content

 • Antidepressants.
 Since depression and anxiety are common during treatment, antidepressants are often administered.

-Begin Fentanyl Detox in Atlanta, GA Today
+Begin Fentanyl Detox in Georgia Today

 Fentanyl is an extremely powerful drug that leaves devastation and tragedy in its wake.
 Not only does it put your life at risk, but it drastically impacts your health as well as your ability to maintain relationships.
 Thankfully, help is available.
-The Retreat of Atlanta provides comprehensive fentanyl detox in the Atlanta area.
-We want our clients to succeed in recovery and are dedicated to helping them get their lives back on the right track. lastly, we accept some major insurance brands like TRICARE and Aetna.
+We provide safe and effective fentanyl detox at Retreat of Atlanta.
+Our goal is for each client to succeed in recovery.
+And we are dedicated to helping them get their lives back on the right track.